Say goodbye to jotting things down in paper notebooks — from here on out, we’re upgrading to tablets for all of our note-taking needs.

 The Best Tablets for Note-Taking: Reviews & Recommendations

-Why It Made The Cut: The Windows operating system makes the Surface Go 2 most like a traditional laptop and one of the most versatile tablet options.
+Why It Made The Cut: The ability to run Windows makes the Surface Go 3 most like a traditional laptop and one of the most versatile tablet options.

 — Lightweight design and premium build quality